perragnar/september-steel/README.md

 The icon theme in the screenshot is [Material Icon Theme](https://marketplace.visualstudio.com/items?itemName=PKief.material-icon-theme) by [Philipp Kief](https://marketplace.visualstudio.com/search?term=publisher%3A%22Philipp%20Kief%22&target=VSCode&category=All%20categories&sortBy=Relevance) and the font used is Operator Mono.

+I'm trying different color settings in v 0.0.13.
+Let me know if you don't like it or if you prefer the previous flatter version.

 Enjoy!

 ## Screenshots